Using Parental Controls For Blocking Shows On Netflix

 There are a lot of controls you can use here to change how Netflix works between profiles, so it’s worth looking at each of these individual settings one at a time, in order to discuss how each impacts your viewing experience.

-Netflix used to use custom names for applying viewing restrictions to their profiles, but in 2020, they reverted back to using standard TV and movie ratings.
+Netflix used to use custom names for applying viewing restrictions to their profiles, but they reverted back to using standard TV and movie ratings.
 This makes it a lot easier to control, especially if you’re already familiar with how TV and movie ratings work.

 - TV-Y and TV-Y7: These are the most restricted ratings you’ll find on Netflix, perfect for children aged six and below.
 Program examples include She-ra and the Princesses of Power, Kipo and the Age of the Wonderbeasts, Hilda, Yu-Gi-Oh, The Magic School Bus, and many other shows designed for children.
 It’s worth noting that, at these ratings, Netflix’s movie section is largely limited to animated TV movies.
 If you want to include standard theatrical releases, you’ll have to bump your rating up to the next tier.

 - TV-G and G: In theatrical releases, G refers to general audiences, which means these movies are appropriate for all ages.
 TV-G is the television equivalent of a G rating, designed for content made for TV.
-This is probably the best rating for kids of all ages, since it nets you the widest set of kid-friendly TV shows while also allowing access to classics like Tarzan, The Princess and the Frog, Jimmy Neutron, Shaun the Sheep in Farmageddon, and The Rugrats Movie.
+This is probably the best rating for kids of all ages since it nets you the widest set of kid-friendly TV shows while also allowing access to classics like Tarzan, The Princess, and the Frog, Jimmy Neutron, Shaun the Sheep in Farmageddon, and The Rugrats Movie.

 - TV-PG and PG: If you’re looking to create a profile for an older child who might not be ready for teen-specific content yet, opening their profile to more movies and TV shows primarily aimed at tweens and viewers of all ages.
-While most PG content made in the last twenty years is pretty kid-friendly, older PG films include more mature titles like Jaws and Indiana Jones and the Temple of Doom.
+While most PG content made in the last twenty years is pretty kid-friendly, older PG films include more mature titles like Jaws and Indiana Jones, and the Temple of Doom.

 - PG-13 and TV-14: When your child starts getting close to the end of middle school, you can open them up to new content.
 Setting the slider to Teens allows your profiles to access all of the aforementioned content from Little and Older Kids, along with the addition of PG-13 and TV-14 content.
 Most films released these days are rated PG-13, including all of the Marvel Cinematic Universe films and Star Wars: The Force Awakens.
 These films might be fit for younger eyes, but PG-13 can also include raunchy comedies or other content that may be questionable for certain demographics.
-Likewise, shows like Mad Men and Better Call Saul both content violence and sex, but are rated TV-14.
+Likewise, shows like Mad Men and Better Call Saul both contain violence and sex, but are rated TV-14.

 - R and TV-MA: Once you’re allowing this level of content, you’ll have most things available on Netflix to stream.
-That includes all TV shows (TV-MA is the highest rating for television) and R rated movies.
+That includes all TV shows (TV-MA is the highest rating for television) and R-rated movies.

 - NC-17: Because of theater policies in the United States, there is very little NC-17 content available anywhere, both on and off Netflix.
 Still, if you allow up to NC-17 content, you’re allowing anything and everything on their service to be streamable.

 If you aren’t sure what something is rated, try playing it on Netflix.
 In 2018, the company added rating information in-display when the movie or show begins, similar to what’s offered when a show or film begins airing on network or cable television.
-This rating information appears as on overlay, so as not to distract you from the content, and offers immediate context on what’s about to be displayed on-screen.
+This rating information appears as an overlay, so as not to distract you from the content, and offers immediate context on what’s about to be displayed on-screen.

 When you hide a title using Netflix’s new title restrictions, it removes the title entirely from view for that profile.
 Just enter the title of a show or movie into the search box and select it from a drop-down menu.